tsatria03/CookyCraze/docks/readme.txt

 Welcome to Cooky Craze!
 In this game, you bake and sell cookies to earn coins, climb the ranks, and build the ultimate automated bakery.
 Start out clicking manually, then invest your coins into upgrades, unlock minigames, and automate your production until cookies are practically baking themselves.
 Every rank you reach brings a reward, and milestones along the way unlock powerful new features.
 Can you reach the highest rank and become the ultimate baker?
 Let's find out!

 Game features

 Baking and selling cookies.
 Bake cookies and sell them to earn coins.
 The more you bake, the higher your rank, and the more you earn.

 You can bake manually by pressing the bake button, or let auto-baking handle it passively.
 Every cookie baked counts toward your rank progress.
 Your earnings per bake scale with your rank, so the further you progress, the faster coins accumulate.

 To sell cookies and earn coins, enter the cooky store and choose the sell option.
 You will be prompted to type how many cookies you want to sell, with the maximum amount already filled in.
 Press enter to sell everything you have, or type a smaller number to sell only part of your supply.
 Each cookie sells for a fixed rate, so the more you bake before selling, the larger your payout.

 Baking mode is a toggle that activates automatic cookie production.
 To enable it, you need at least one auto cookie.
 Once active, cookies are baked automatically on a timed cycle without any input needed.
 You can still press the bake button manually while baking mode is running to get an extra boost on top of the automatic output.
 Baking mode turns off automatically if your auto cookie count drops to zero.

+If you have no baking slots yet, auto baking uses your full auto cookie value directly.
+Once you purchase and enable slots through the baking slots manager, production is routed through them instead, giving you finer control over how cookies are distributed.

 Ranking up.
 Reach new ranks by baking cookies.
 Every rank rewards you with coins, and milestone ranks unlock new features.

 The coin reward scales with your current rank, so higher ranks pay out more.
 Certain milestone ranks also award bonus stat boosts on top of the coin reward, such as extra auto cookies or manual cookies.
 All rewards and unlock ranks are fully configurable in ranks.table.

 Regular rank rewards are announced non-interruptively in the background and stored in the ranks buffer.
-Milestone rank rewards show a dialog you must dismiss, since they carry more significant information.
+Milestone rank rewards go to the critical buffer.
+When baking mode is off, they show as a dismissible dialog so you don't miss them.
+When baking mode is on, they are delivered non-interruptively so they don't interrupt automated play.

 The singles shop.
 Buy individual stat upgrades using your coins.
 Three stats are available: auto cookies, manual cookies, and baking speed.

 Auto cookies increases how many cookies are baked automatically per cycle.
 Manual cookies increases how many cookies you produce per bake press.
 Baking speed reduces the time between each bake.
 Upgrades are organized into categories, with higher categories requiring a minimum rank to access.
 Costs scale up the more you buy, so plan your purchases carefully.

 There are four ways to purchase in the singles shop.

 The first is buying a single item at a custom quantity.
 Select any item in a category and you will be prompted to enter how many you want.
 Type the exact number you want and confirm to buy precisely that amount at the current price.

 The second is buying a single item at the maximum quantity.
 When the purchase prompt appears, the maximum number you can currently afford is already filled in.
 Simply press enter without typing anything and the game buys as many of that item as your coins allow in one transaction.

 The third is buying all affordable items at a custom quantity.
 At the bottom of each category is a buy all affordable items option, which appears whenever at least one item in the category is within your budget.
 Selecting it prompts you for a quantity.
 Type a number and the game buys that many of every affordable item in the category at once, skipping any you cannot afford.
 This lets you spread a large purchase across multiple stats in a single action instead of visiting each item individually.

 The fourth is buying all affordable items at the maximum quantity.
 The buy all affordable prompt also pre-fills the maximum number you can afford across all eligible items in the category.
 Pressing enter without changing it floods every affordable item to the maximum your coins allow, making it the fastest way to spend a large coin reserve across an entire category in one go.

 The bundle shop.
 Buy packages of multiple stat upgrades at once, often at better value than buying the same items individually.

 Bundles are organized into categories by rank, spanning the full progression of the game from beginner to godlike tiers.
 Each bundle lists what stats it contains and how much it costs.
 Like the singles shop, locked categories show their required rank.

 One important thing to understand about bundle pricing: bundles do not have their own fixed prices.
 Instead, the game uses the singles shop as a backend price engine.
 When you go to buy a bundle, the game looks up the current price of each item inside it from the singles shop, based on how many of that item you have already bought, and adds them all up to get the bundle's total cost.
 This means bundle prices scale up naturally as you progress, just like singles do.
 The more upgrades you have already bought, the more expensive both the singles and the bundles become.
 The advantage of bundles is that they package multiple items into one convenient purchase, so you get more total stats per transaction than buying the same items one at a time.

 Bundles support the same quantity system as the singles shop.
 When you select a bundle, you are prompted for how many you want to buy, with the maximum you can currently afford already filled in.
 You can type a specific number to buy exactly that many, or press enter to buy as many as your coins allow.
 The total cost shown in the menu is always per bundle, so the game multiplies that by your chosen quantity at checkout.

 The key difference between bundles and the singles shop bulk buy is not price, but convenience.
 Bulk buying in the singles shop lets you buy large quantities of one specific item at a time, requiring you to navigate to each item separately if you want to upgrade multiple stats.
 A bundle packages a curated combination of stats into a single purchase, so you can upgrade auto cookies, manual cookies, and baking speed all at once without any extra navigation.
 The cost works out the same either way, since both use the singles shop prices as the foundation.

 Random events.
 While you play, the game fires random events that can affect your stats in unexpected ways.

 Events can give or take auto cookies, manual cookies, baking speed, and more.
 Some are percentage based, and others are flat amounts.
 Events fire automatically during gameplay and are fully configurable in baker.event.

 Blackjack.
 Unlocked at rank 10.
 A card game where you bet an item of your choice and try to reach 21 without going over.

 You can bet cookies, coins, auto cookies, manual cookies, or baking speed.
 A natural 21 on your opening two cards pays out at 1.5 times your bet.
 A standard win pays double, and a tie returns your original bet.
 The dealer stands at 17 by default.
 You can draw cards manually, or enable automatic drawing in the settings.
 All payouts, sounds, messages, and bet limits are configurable in jacks.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

 Cooky flipper.
 Unlocked at rank 20.
 Flip a coin to trigger a random event that can boost or reduce your stats.

 Each flip draws from the flipper.event configuration file, which works the same way as the main event system but with its own separate event list.
 Some events are positive, and others are negative, so there is an element of risk.
 The event list and their effects are fully customizable in flipper.event.

 Before flipping, you are shown a checkbox list of all available events loaded from flipper.event.
 You must have at least one positive event and one negative event checked before you can flip.
 This lets you curate your own risk pool, opting into only the events you are comfortable with, or leaving everything checked to get the full range of outcomes.

 Slot machine.
 Unlocked at rank 30.
 Spin the reels and match symbols to win multiples of your bet.

 Like the other minigames, you choose which item to bet and how much.
 Payouts depend on how many reels match and which symbols line up, with higher matches paying out larger multiples.
 The symbols, payout multipliers, reel count, sounds, and bet limits are all configurable in slots.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

 Baking slots manager.
 Unlocked at rank 40.
 Manage and configure your baking slots to balance automated and manual cookie production.

 There are two types of slots.
 Auto slots bake cookies passively without any input, scaling with your auto cookie stat.
 Manual slots multiply the output of each bake press, scaling with your manual cookie stat.
 You can purchase additional slots of either type, and toggle individual auto slots on or off to fine-tune how much of your production is automated versus manual.
 Both the auto slots and manual slots submenus are locked behind a rank requirement, defaulting to rank 40.
 The slot manager menu itself is always accessible so you can see what is coming, but you cannot enter either submenu until you reach the required rank.

 Baker info.
 View a live snapshot of your current baker state.
 Press the Info button in the main game interface to open it directly.